Fangzzxx/ICHIP-PS2/README.md

 1. Intitially the [Program file](https://github.com/Fangzzxx/ICHIP-PS2/blob/main/Program.txt) and [Data file](https://github.com/Fangzzxx/ICHIP-PS2/blob/main/Data.txt) are uploaded in a common 1024 x 16 Memory using $readmemh funciton.
 2. The initial value of PC= 00 0000 0000.
+3. When the **CLOCK IS LOW**, memory outputs insntruction addresss.
-3. On the **POSEDGE OF THE CLOCK**, the Instruction Register output the Adressing mode, Opcode and Memory address to be accessed for getting the operand.
+4. On the **POSEDGE OF THE CLOCK**, the Instruction Register output the Adressing mode, Opcode and Memory address to be accessed for getting the operand.
-4. Adressing mode and the Operand's Address goes to the memory and the memory outputs the Operand.
+5. Adressing mode and the Operand's Address goes to the memory and the memory outputs the Operand.
 Opcode goes to the control unit.
-5. When the **CLOCK IS HIGH**, the control unit outputs the control signals for the the operation to be performed.
+6. When the **CLOCK IS HIGH**, the control unit outputs the control signals for the the operation to be performed.
-6. Using the control signals, ALU performs the operation.
+7. Using the control signals, ALU performs the operation.
-7. On the **NEGEDGE OF THE CLOCK**, PC gets incremented by 1 or stays the same (depends on the control signals provided).
+8. On the **NEGEDGE OF THE CLOCK**, PC gets incremented by 1 or stays the same (depends on the control signals provided).
-8. When the **CLOCK IS LOW** the control unit provides control signal for loading the Accumulator and hence, the output of  ALU gets updated in Accumulator.
+9. When the **CLOCK IS LOW** the control unit provides control signal for loading the Accumulator and hence, the output of  ALU gets updated in Accumulator.
+Also, side by side, memory outputs the second instruction to be executed.
+10. On the **POSEDGE OF THE CLOCK** , Instruction Register output the the addressing mode, [opcode](https://github.com/Fangzzxx/ICHIP-PS2#opcode) and operand's adresss for the second instruction.
-9. Now, the cycle repeat everytime with new PC value.
+11. Now, the cycle repeat everytime with new PC value.
 This way we complete each operation in one clock cycle.
-10. After the completion of all the operations, the data inside memory is printed in Output.txt [file](https://github.com/Fangzzxx/ICHIP-PS2/blob/main/Memory_Output.txt) using the $writememh function.
+12. After the completion of all the operations, the data inside memory is printed in Output.txt [file](https://github.com/Fangzzxx/ICHIP-PS2/blob/main/Memory_Output.txt) using the $writememh function.
-11. You can find all the verilog codes [here](https://github.com/Fangzzxx/ICHIP-PS2/tree/main/new).
+13. You can find all the verilog codes [here](https://github.com/Fangzzxx/ICHIP-PS2/tree/main/new).
 ## Testing
 - You will be provided two text files, [Program file](https://github.com/Fangzzxx/ICHIP-PS2/blob/main/Program.txt) and [Data file](https://github.com/Fangzzxx/ICHIP-PS2/blob/main/Data.txt).
 One contained the set of instructions to be executed.
 Other contained the data to be stored in the memory.
 - We had to Upload the program in the code segment of the Memory and the data in the data segment of the Memory.